-Whole school in-service training on Safeguarding and Child Protection will be organised for staff and governors at least every three years and will comply with the prevailing arrangements agreed by the Local Authority and the Safeguarding Children Board and will, in part, include training on extremism and radicalisation and its safeguarding implications.
+Whole school in-service training on Safeguarding and Child Protection will be organised for staff and governors at least every three years and will comply with the prevailing arrangements agreed by the Local Authority and the Safeguarding Children Partnership and will, in part, include training on extremism and radicalisation and its safeguarding implications.

-The Designated Safeguarding Lead will attend training courses as necessary and the appropriate inter-agency training organised by the Safeguarding Children Board at least every two years, again this will include training on extremism and radicalisation and its safeguarding implications.
-Attention is also drawn to the free NCALT Channel/Prevent General Awareness E-Learning Module by clicking on the link below:
+The Designated Safeguarding Lead will attend training courses as necessary and the appropriate interagency training organised by the Safeguarding Children Partnership at least every two years; again, this will include training on extremism and radicalisation and its safeguarding implications.
+The DSL will roll out the Prevent update to school staff.
+To access the Prevent 7-minute Briefing, click here.